 It’s really up to you, but we usually recommend:

-Social feeds – these help clients find out more about you, your team, and your clinic, and the practice focus and gives an opportunity for them to engage and follow you.
+Social feeds – these help clients find out more about you, your team, your clinic, and the practice focus and give an opportunity for them to engage and follow you.

 Featured blogs – a great way to share your latest news live and for clients and patients to get to know more about you and your clinic.

 Offers – whether it’s promotional-based content such as a package or something around finance or membership, clients are always looking to save time and money.

 About page – a quick link to your team invites your clients to get to know you better.

 Reviews – even one review near the footer of the page can help create a positive first impression.